0xDruid1/Brav-ton/README.md

 **Phase 2:** Group payments, nicknames, and referral rewards.
 **Phase 3:** NLP integration + advanced DeFi functions (swaps, LP).

+Just a short one, an extensive roadmap is being built on the brav website at the moment, including every important steps possible.

 ---

 ## 💬 Example Usage (Mock Chat Demo)